-We, as students determined to achieve a better understanding of the government process, to increase student awareness of contemporary issues, to promote student involvement in the community, local, and national government, to teach the rights and privileges inherent in a representative democracy to the youth as voters, to encourage leadership and responsibility among college students in the Republican Party, and to further the election of Republican candidates, do hereby establish this Constitution for the Texas Federation of College Republicans (TFCR).
+We, as students devoted to increasing student awareness of contemporary issues, to promote student involvement in the local, state, and national government, to teach the rights and privileges inherent in a representative democracy to the youth as voters, to espouse our belief in the principles of the Republican Party, to encourage leadership and responsibility among college students in the Republican Party, and to further the election of Republican candidates, do hereby establish this Constitution for the Texas Federation of College Republicans (TXFCR).

 ARTICLE I: OBJECTIVES

-The TFCR is an official auxiliary of the Republican Party of Texas, and as such will support and promote its principles.
-Furthermore, the TFCR considers itself affiliated with the College Republican National Committee.
+The TXFCR is an official auxiliary of the Republican Party of Texas, and as such will support and promote its principles.
+Furthermore, the TXFCR considers itself affiliated but independent from the College Republican National Committee.

 to support and participate in the formation of the principles and policies of the Republican Party;